avinashduggal/TowerRunners/docs/proposal.md

 - -.5 if did not replant the crop
 - -2 points if non-crop block is broken

 The harvest is successful if it has the entire variety of crops in its inventory.

+Some ways that we'll be evaluating our agent is the replanting success rate which is the proportion of blocks with crops on them.
+If there are blocks without crops on them, this indicates the agent harvested a crop and unsuccessfully replanted them.
+Another source of evaluation is harvesting success rate, which is the proportion of blocks that the agent broke which were crops.
+A potential baseline that we'll be using is a random action policy to compare the quantitivate values between the agents.
+We expect the the RL agent to improve by 30% compared to the baseline.

 ## Meet the Instructor
 The earliest date the team plans to meet with the instructor is January 28th.